jose-lico/Godot-RenderDoc-Launcher/README.md

 I created this plugin to simplify my workflow when using RenderDoc.

 Previously, I had to export my game and adjust RenderDoc's settings each time I made a change, which was tedious.
-I later discovered that I could directly launch Godot with the command-line argument "--path <path_to_your_project>" instead of launching the game's executable, which made things easier.
+I later discovered that I could directly launch a Godot project with the command-line argument "--path <path_to_your_project>" instead of having to export the game's executable, which made things easier.

 However, I still wanted quicker access to RenderDoc without having to navigate through multiple menus or search for file paths.